Environmental impact of pharmaceuticals and personal care products: Ecopharmacovigilance

 Pharmacovigilance is a new branch of science, which was born in 1960 after the incidence of the thalidomide disaster.
 Thalidomide is a teratogen and caused horrific birth abnormalities.
 The thalidomide disaster lead to the present day approach to drug safety and adverse event reporting.

 According to the EPA, pharamacovigilance is science aiming to capture any adverse effects of pharmaceuticals in humans after use.
 However, ecopharmacovigilance is the science, and activities concerning detection, assessment, understanding, and prevention of adverse effects of pharmaceuticals in the environment which affect humans and other animal species.
 There has been a growing focus among scientists about the impact of drugs on the environment.
 In recent years, we have been able to see human pharmaceuticals that are being detected in the environment which most are typically found on surface water.

 The importance of ecopharmacovigilance is to monitor adverse effects of pharmaceuticals on humans through environmental exposure.
-Due to this relatively new field of science, researchers are continuously developing and understanding the impacts of pharmaceuticals in the environment and its risk on human and animal exposure.
+Due to it being a relatively new field of science, researchers are continuously developing and understanding the impacts of pharmaceuticals in the environment and its risk on human and animal exposure.
 Environmental risk assessment is a regulatory requirement in the launch of any new drug.
 This precaution has become a necessary step towards the understanding and prevention of adverse effects of pharmaceutical residue in the environment.
-It is important to note that pharmaceuticals enter the environment from the excretion of drugs after human use, hospitals, and improper disposal of unused drugs from patients.
+Pharmaceuticals usually enter the environment from the excretion of drugs after human use, hospitals, and improper disposal of unused drugs from patients.